How to Source Passive Candidates on Facebook

 PS!
 Instead of sharing your Facebook job post with all your page followers, you can also set up specific demographics criteria for your public post.

-First, click on the world map icon and choose "Demographics"Next, set up your criteria of people who can see your post in their News Feed.
+First, click on the world map icon and choose "Demographics"Next, set up your criteria for people who can see your post in their News Feed.
 And you're done!
-Your post is now shared with people that match this criteria.
+Your post is now shared with people that match these criteria.

 Step 4.
 Boost your Facebook posts